kehantan/labbook/docs/assays/plaque.rst

 #.
 Remove PFA after 1 hr.

     * Remove PFA from the edge of the well.
-    * Using a micropipette, remove the PFA and discard into waste bottle labelled 'chemical waste'.
-    * The chemical waste bottle is stored under the laminar flow cabinet in the lab.

 #.
 Rinse the well plate in a bucket of water for a few times to wash away the agarose overlay.

-    * Fill a bucket with tap water first, then immerse the well plate into the bucket for 1 second then take out the well plate.
+    * Fill a bucket with tap water first, then immerse the whole well plate into the bucket for 1 second then take out the well plate.
 Repeate the process for 2 or 3 time.
-    * Decant the agarose directly into the yellow bin beside the sink if possible to prevent the sink from clogging up.

 #.
-Decant excess water from 6 well plate by slightly tapping the well plate facing downwards against a paper towel.
+Decant excess water from 6 well plate by slightly tapping the well plate facing downwards on a paper towel.
 #.
 Add 300 uL of crystal violet into each well.

     * No fix volume required, just need to cover the cell layer.
-300 uL should be sufficient.
+300 uL should be sufficient for one well.
     * Tilt the plate to make sure crystal violet covers the all areas within the wells.

 #.
 Tilt the plate for 1 to 2 mins.
 #.
 Remove the crystal violet from the edge of the wells.

-    * Crystal violet was usually reused, so pipette the crystal violet in the wells back into the tube which stores crystal violet.

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.

     * Same procedure to how we rinse away the agarose overlay.

 #.
-Decant excess water from the 6 well plate by slightly tapping the plate facing downwards against a paper towel.
+Decant excess water from the 6 well plate by slightly tapping the plate facing downwards on a paper towel.
 #.
 Leave the plate on bench to air dry.

 .. _clean_up: